uranian throne

 (ahahahahah, nonono)

-And that was that, game over; Dempelath had laid out the catch-all line: yes, Smevedem, whom he'd just executed, had killed on his orders, but for the wrong reasons, which was why he had to die.
+Game over; Dempelath had laid out the catch-all line: yes, Smevedem had killed on his orders, but he had done so for the wrong reasons, which was why he'd had to die.

-Wait a second, hey, this was too much.
+Wait a second, though.
 Surely, she thought, he can't get away with stuff like this?
-What was the point of the Revolution, if not to allow wirrips the privileges of forgs?
+What was the point of the Revolution if not to allow wirrips the privileges of forgs?
 Instead of "no swirly banners", shouldn't it be "banners for all"?

 In fact, now that the great hour of liberation had struck, it was surely supposed to be wrong for people to go on with their supine old backgroundish ways...